Man shot to death while defending his friend against racial slurs, police say

 “We would like to extend our most heartfelt condolences to the Merrill family.
 Please know that our sincere thoughts and prayers are with you,” the bar said.

-A GoFundMe page to help with chad’s funeral costs has raised more than $60,000.
-Any leftover funds will go to his newborn son, it said.
+A GoFundMe page to help with Merrill’s funeral costs has raised more than $53,000.
+Any leftover funds will go to Merrill’s newborn son, it says.

-Richard said his family has shed their share of tears, especially when looking through photos and videos of his slain brother.
-But, they’re trying to focus on the good memories.
+Richard Merrill said his family has shed their share of tears, especially when looking through photos and videos of his slain brother.
+But they’re trying to focus on the good memories, he said.

-“We’re definitely trying to make it a point to talk to each other more and look after each other,” Richard said.
+“We’re definitely trying to make it a point to talk to each other more and look after each other,” Merrill said.